By Robert Kirtley on 7/27/20 9:00 AM

-An effective IG program balances business requirements, infrastructure costs and legal/compliance risks to manage every aspect of information creation, use and the ultimate disposition of information.
+An effective information governance program balances business requirements, infrastructure costs and legal/compliance risks to manage every aspect of information creation, use and the ultimate disposition of information.
 Good programs focused on ensuring that risks and training employees, but there was almost no opportunity to train employees for the new world of working at home.

 Employees that have never worked remotely are suddenly thrust into an environment where they are figuring out to get their work done, but often in a way that potentially compromises the security and integrity of firm information.
 For example, we have clients whose children must now attend school virtually and the only computer available for them is the company computer.
 Or their company computer can’t print to their home network computer so they put sensitive documents on a USB drive or email those documents to their Gmail account.
 They may even be working on a shared family computer that wouldn’t meet organization security requirements, jeopardizing the confidentiality of firm or client information.

 In an ideal world, organizations would have had time to take the appropriate precautions, provision the required equipment and deliver the necessary training.
 That’s not what happened.
 Given that, there are a number of steps organizations should begin to undertake.